Chase suspect dead after deputy-involved shooting in Muscoy, authorities say

 MUSCOY, Calif.
-(KABC) -- A suspect is dead after a deputy-involved shooting that occurred at the end of a vehicle chase Thursday evening in Muscoy, authorities said.
+(KABC) -- A suspect is dead after a deputy-involved shooting that occurred at the end of a vehicle chase Thursday night in Muscoy, authorities said.

-The unidentified suspect was pronounced dead at the scene, the spokesperson said.
+The suspect, identified as 24-year-old Juan Ayon-Ruiz of Yucaipa, was pronounced dead at the scene, the spokesperson said.
 No deputies were injured.

+Authorities say deputies attempted to make a traffic stop on a Buick Ranier for reckless driving on the eastbound 210 Freeway near Highland Avenue at about 9:29 p.m.
+The driver fled at a high rate of speed, exiting the freeway in Muscoy.

+"The driver veered off the roadway and struck a mailbox.
+As deputies conducted a high-risk traffic stop, the driver reversed his vehicle and rammed the patrol car, at which time a deputy involved shooting occurred," the sheriff's department said in a news release.

 Chase suspect dead after deputy-involved shooting in Muscoy, authorities say